grking8/homepage/_posts/2019-02-12-python-imports-101.md

 ]
 ```

-(and maybe some other paths too, but these are the ones of most
+(there maybe other paths too, but above are those of most
 interest).

 The MSP is important.
 If it is empty, you won't be able to